Paddling the Wolf River

-The Wolf River is one of the most popular whitewater rivers in Wisconsin.
+The Wolf River is one of the premier whitewater rivers in Wisconsin.
 Originating above Pine Lake in Forest County, the river flows for more than 240 miles before joining with the Fox River in Lake Butte de Morts in Winnebago County.
-Most of the lower reaches are primarily flatwater, but the rugged 37-mile upper-reach between Lily and Big Smokey Falls features a large number of rapids and waterfalls which rate from class I to class IV.
+Most of the lower reaches are primarily flatwater, but the rugged 37-mile upper-reach between Lily and Big Smokey Falls features a large number of boulder gardens, rapids and waterfalls.
 This stretch is extremely popular for whitewater canoeing, kayaking and rafting.
-During normal flows, the majority of the rapids are in the class II to III range, with a few reaching class IV.
-Several of the class III's can become class IV in high water conditions, especially in spring.
+During normal flows, the majority of the rapids are in the class II to class III range with a few reaching class IV.

 The landscape is widely varied.
-Open marsh, dense thickets and grassy lowlands often surround the river when it is wide and slow, while beautiful hardwood forests and pine groves normally canopy rocky shorelines where the river rumbles through narrow whitewater runs.
-Common trees include: maple, basswood, beech, aspen, birch, and white and red pine.
-A few of the wildlife species you may see or hear include: eagle, kingfisher, duck, deer, mink, otter, fox, wolf, raccoon, and black bear.
+Open marsh, dense thickets and grassy lowlands often surround the river when it is wide and slow, while beautiful hardwood and mixed pine forests canopy rocky shorelines where the river rumbles through bouldery whitewater runs.
+Common hardwoods include: maple, basswood, beech, aspen, birch and popple.
+Conifers include: spruce, balsam fir, cedar and numerous red and white pines.

 Some of the wildlife that inhabit the area include: eagle, kingfisher, heron, duck, deer, mink, otter, fox and raccoon.
 You may also see a black bear or wolf (the latter is rarely seen but often heard yipping and crooning on clear nights).

 Whitewater Kayaking and Rafting